douglasrocha/lua-subtitles/README.md

 - Only valid srt files can be processed by the script.
 It doesn't guarantee to fix your invalid srt files.
 - If you want to use only the to parameter, make sure to write 'nil' (without escapes) to the from parameter
 - Except for the miliseconds parameter, escape every other parameter
+- Inside test/ there is a valid srt input file to test the application

 ## Git Page
 - https://github.com/douglasrocha/lua-subtitles